dhaval1997/Namaste-React/READEME.md

 ## Demo

-Explore the project by visiting the [Cravings Web Application](https://vercel.com/dhaval-prajapatis-projects/swiggy-clone/4hbCruqoXcV8RZnK9RuYaq5oN1xy).
+Explore the project by visiting the [Namaste Food](https://swiggy-clone-csuyjllnc-dhaval-prajapatis-projects.vercel.app).

 ## Installation